All know the way. Few actually walk it.

 - [ ] Low Motivation: I know I should, but I just don't feel like it consistently.

-- [ ] Immediate Gratification: I prioritize short-term comfort/pleasure over long-term goals (Present Bias).
+- [ ] Immediate Gratification: I prioritize short-term comfort and pleasure over long-term goals (Present Bias).

 - [ ] Endless Planning: I get stuck researching or perfecting the plan instead of doing it (Analysis Paralysis).